“Armageddon Within: Discipline, Deception, and the Day of the Lord”

 6. Prophetic Timelines as Spiritual Cycles

-In apocalyptic writing, terms like moʿed (“appointed season”) and kairos (“appointed time”) show that these numbers function more as symbolic markers of divinely bounded eras than as precise calendar counts.
+In apocalyptic writing, terms like moʿed (“appointed season”) and kairos (“appointed time”) show that the numbers below function more as symbolic markers of divinely bounded eras than as precise calendar counts.

 📌 In Revelation 6:16 and 9:6, judgment appears as a parable of despair: hiding cannot save, and longing for escape brings no relief.